DataDog/integrations-core/vault/README.md

 ### Configuration

-1. Edit the `vault.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your vault performance data.
+1. Edit the `vault.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your vault performance data.
   See the [sample vault.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4]